plasmatech8/skeleton-material-theme/src/lib/svelte-ripple-action/README.md

 # Svelte Riple Action

-A copied and modified version of the [svelte-ripple-action](https://github.com/Posandu/svelte-ripple-action).
+A copied and modified version of the [svelte-ripple-action](https://github.com/Posandu/svelte-ripple-action) NPM pacakge.

 The existing package currently has some issues on Webkit and Chromium browsers (as of 27 September 2023, see [this](https://github.com/Posandu/svelte-ripple-action/issues/2).